How to Know if You're Ready to Buy a Home

 Why would I want to rent?

 Despite what the government might say, homeownership is not for everybody.
-If you don’t have stable employment or you have a job for which you might be transferred in the near future, purchasing a home may not be worth the expense.
+If you don’t have stable employment or you have a job from which you might be transferred in the near future, purchasing a home may not be worth the expense.
 Additionally, if you have a job for which you find it difficult to prove your income, it may be tough to qualify for a loan.
-If you have bad credit, are living paycheck to paycheck, or just don’t feel you are ready for the responsibility that comes with homeownership, renting may still be your best option.
+If you have bad credit, are living paycheck to paycheck or just don’t feel you are ready to buy a home and the responsibility that comes with it, renting may still be your best option.

-Curious prospective homebuyers sometimes turn to Internet-based services to investigate current interest rates.
-But a faceless website will not take your future financial planning into consideration or guide you through the many nuances of the loan process.
+Curious prospective homebuyers sometimes turn to internet-based services to investigate current interest rates but a faceless website cannot tell you when to buy a home.
+It will not take your future financial planning into consideration or guide you through the many nuances of the loan process.
 A qualified mortgage consultant will be able to ask you the right questions to see how much you can afford.

 Can I buy as much home as I can rent?